 Milestone 5: Expand and pursue partnerships, sources of funding, and guidance for transportation and travel management.

 In response to this, the Bureau revised federal regulations in 2002 implementing the Travel Management Rule.
-This new revision repealed multiple provisions in Title 43 Part 8340 referencing the historical grant issued under the Mining Act of 1865.
+This revision repealed multiple provisions in Title 43 Part 8340 that referenced the historical grant issued under the Mining Act of 1865.
 These provisions specifically recognized the road as a property right of the state while applying state law.

-These Policy Manuals direct Bureau employees while carrying out the Travel Management process.
-In these manuals, you will notice the application of RS 2477 and state law when governing roads on public lands.
+These Policy Manuals guide Bureau employees in the implementation of the Travel Management process.
+It is important to note that these manuals apply RS 2477 and state law when governing roads on public lands.

 Read Title 43 Part 8340 as amended.